Corns and Calluses

 • Less common in pediatric patients

-• Women affected more often than men
+• Women are affected slightly more often than men, possibly due to ill-fitting fashionable shoes.

 • Blacks report corns and calluses 30% more often than whites.